Helen McEntee: Deputy leader of Fine Gael

 On 19 October 2024, and following the announcement by Heather Humphreys, the deputy leader of Fine Gael, that she would not contest the next general election, McEntee was appointed to replace her as deputy leader by Simon Harris.

-2025
+Minister for Education and Youth

 On 23 January 2025, she was appointed as Minister for Education and Youth by newly elected Taoiseach Micheál Martin.
 On 18 November 2025, she was appointed as Minister for Foreign Affairs and Trade and Minister for Defence.
 She is the state's first female Minister for Foreign Affairs and the first female Minister for Defence.

+On 3 January 2026, McEntee called for 'full respect for international law' and the principles of the UN Charter in response to the U.S. military strikes in Venezuela.
+While stating that President Nicolás Maduro lacked democratic legitimacy, she reiterated Ireland's position that any transition of power must be peaceful and negotiated.